messageraft/email-craft/docs/components/button.md

 ---
 title: 'Button'
-description: A JSX email component which styles an anchor element to appear as a button
+description: An Email Craft component which styles an anchor element to appear as a button
 slug: button
 type: component
 ---